 How far would his services go?
 Did he give relationship advice too?
 “The thing you have to remember sir, is never forget to say ‘I love you’, even for the smallest things.”

-Maybe he even did street marital counseling sessions?
+Maybe he even did street marital counselling sessions?
 “Debby, please tell Andrew why you are upset with him and then let’s discuss those feelings.”

 Or maybe my imagination was just running away with itself again.